20 local pubs with beer gardens

 The Cott Inn, Dartington

-Not content with wowing the locals with their takeaways (and amazing Yorkshire puds) in lockdown, Mark and Mel at The Cott have been busy creating a Covid-safe garden, including new steps and a one-way system.
-They’re welcoming folk back to their fabulous garden kitchen (sensibly heated and weatherproof) where you can grab a ruby red burger, sourdough pizza, or seafood linguine, washed down with a crisp Picpoul or Marlborough Sauvignon (and a choice of vegan wines).
+The Cott have a fabulous covered garden (and look, a cool new pod) complete with outdoor kitchen (sensibly weatherproof) where you can grab a ruby red burger, sourdough pizza, or seafood linguine, washed down with a crisp Picpoul or Marlborough Sauvignon (and a choice of vegan wines).
 No wonder they snaffled Winner of the Great British Pub Awards last year.
 Book your table on 01803 863777 or via the website.

 The Maltster’s Arms, Tuckenhay

-This iconic Dartmoor pub (opening on Weds 8 July) has a gorgeous beer garden with awesome views of the moors you get to via a little bridge over a stream.
-Expect home-cooked food, real ales and organic and local wine, and some new covered areas, as well as the usual a friendly atmos (kids and dogs on leads welcome) and roaming chickens.
-If you want to make a stay of it, there’s their two-bedroom Rugglestone Cottage nearby where you can be really lazy and have dinners delivered to your door.
+Ah, breathe that fresh Dartmoor air!
+Iconic (if teeny) old pub with gorgeous beer garden you get to via a little bridge over a shallow little stream, where kids love to play.
+Expect home-cooked food, real ales and organic and local wine, a friendly atmos (kids and dogs on leads welcome) and cute roaming chickens.
+The menu changes regularly If you want to make a stay of it, there’s their two-bedroom Rugglestone Cottage nearby where you can be really lazy and have dinners delivered to your door.
+Great for walkers.
 Bliss.

 The Rose and Crown, Yealmpton

-The 4 July can’t come soon enough for Muddy to hoof it here for a sundowner in The Rose and Crown’s sun trap of a beer garden.
-As one of West Country St Austell Brewery group, you can check out all the steps they’ve taken to make it Covid-safe, which includes ordering and paying for your gastropub nosh via their Easy Order app.
+Hoof it here for a sundowner in The Rose and Crown’s sun trap of a beer garden.
+As one of West Country St Austell Brewery group, and so easy, as you can order and pay for your gastropub nosh via their Easy Order app.

 The Anchor, Beer

 Perched on the cliff top at the end of Beer’s high street, The Anchor’s pet-friendly beer garden hits the spot if you’re after a 180-degree sea view.
-Part of Greene King’s Pub Safe scheme, you can book in from 6 July and order and pay with your phone.
-Nearby, there are 95 miles of windswept Jurassic Coast to explore or if you have littlies with you there’s the small play park just opposite – and, of course, that much-instagrammed pebbly beach just down the slipway.
+Nearby, there are 95 miles of windswept Jurassic Coast to explore or if you have littlies with you there’s the small play park just opposite – and, of course, that much-instagrammed pebbly beach and its still-working fishing boats just down the slipway.

 The Duck at Yeoford, Crediton

-Owners of the only pub in the village, Sarah and James have been looking after the locals with takeaway and their Pub-Up-shop, during lockdown while also prepping the garden and installing 6 new tables outdoors.
-Open from Thurs 9 July with a limited menu (they’ll email it to you when you book) for a max of 4 per table, they’re doing lunches Fri-Sun and evenings Thurs-Sun.
-Everything will be table service and each table will have its own member of staff.
-I was bowled over by the James’ flavourful food when I reviewed it last year, and there’s easy access from the car park to the garden too, if you’re bringing older rellies who are unsteady on their pins.
+Owners of the only pub in the village, Sarah and James haven’t slacked on doing up the garden, with a new covered, heated area, aptly called The Duck Shed.
+I was bowled over by the James’ flavourful food when I reviewed it last year, and now there’s a new all-day tapas menu (12-9pm) from Weds – Sundays.
+It’s kid-friendly, with a play area and easy access from the car park to the garden too, if you’re bringing older rellies who are unsteady on their pins.

 The Molesworth Arms, Pyworthy

 This recently renovated pub with rooms, run by Kit and Monique, just two miles from the Cornish border should definitely be on your radar if it isn’t already.
-They’re normally known for high-quality pub classics, and the chef’s smokery behind the pub, but for now they’re opening gradually from Weds 8 July for drinks and pizza from their wood-fired pizza oven.
+They’re normally known for high-quality pub classics, and the chef’s smokery behind the pub.
 Open Weds-Sunday only, book here.

 Bearslake Inn, Sourton

-A Muddy fave on the northern edge of Dartmoor, with chocolate-box charm and oodles of socially-distanced picnic tables, with seating for over 100, a babbling stream running by and views over open farmland, moors and granite tors.
-When they’ve not been serving up delicious fish and chips, new owners Lisa and Julian have spent lockdown zhuzhing, painting and deep-cleaning so go, go, go!
+A Muddy fave on the northern edge of Dartmoor, with chocolate-box charm and picnic tables with seating for over 100, a babbling stream running by and views over open farmland, moors and granite tors.

 The White Horse, Exford